Janga-Lab/Nm-Nano/README.md

 # Note:
 - The user should include the benchmark dataset in the same path of test_xgboost.py and RF_embedding.py

 - All files required to generate the benchmark dataset is included in the generate_benchmark folder.
-For testing Nm-nano framework, we include a small benchmark dataset sample for Hela cell line.
+To allow users to practice with Nm-nano predictors, we include a small benchmark dataset sample for Hela cell line.
 However, the user is free to generate a benchmark benchmark dataset for any other cell lines based on the instructions mentioned in README file in generate_benchmark folder.